dustedmtl/lastu/docs/USERGUIDE.md

 ## Background

-TBD: Background.
+WordMill 2 is a program for generating stimulus words for psycholinguistic research.
+It has mainly been developed for Finnish, but databases can be created for other languages as well.

-## Download instructions
+## Download and installation instructions

-There are two components necessary for the software:
+The software has two necessary components:
  - the application itself (include the optional `wm2.ini` configuration file)
  - a database, which is a file in the form of SQLite3 database

-TBD: You can download the application and database(s) here.
+You can download the application on OSF at https://osf.io/j8v6b/:
+ - Under `software`, download the appropriate package (`.zip` for Windows, `.dmg` for macOS).
+ - Open the package and drag the application (`.exe` for Windows, `.app` for macOS) to your desired location.
+   - If this is your first time using the software, also drag the `wm2.ini` file to the same location.
+   - Otherwise you can keep using the old configuration file.

+Database file(s) for Finnish can also be downloaded at the same location, under `databases`.

-## Init file and database file
+### Init file and database file

 The main function of the init file is to tell the application what the database file is and where it should be found.
 For a more general description of the options, please see [init file configuration](#init-file-configuration).